You’ll experience lots of physical changes during pregnancy.

 Can a baby survive with leaking amniotic fluid?

-If you’re past 37 weeks and your amniotic fluid is leaking, your healthcare provider will assess your situation and decide whether or not any intervention is needed.
+If you’re between 26 and 37 weeks and your amniotic fluid is leaking, your healthcare provider will assess your situation and decide whether or not any intervention is needed.

 Most often, if the fluid is clear, you might be able to wait and see if contractions start.